USS Monitor: Final voyage

 Monitor was soon in trouble as the storm increased in ferocity.
-Large waves were splashing over and completely covering the deck and pilot house so the crew temporarily rigged the wheel atop the turret which was manned by helmsman Francis Butts.
+Large waves were splashing over and completely covering the deck and pilot house, so the crew temporarily rigged the wheel atop the turret, which was manned by helmsman Francis Butts.
 Water continued flooding into the vents and ports and the ship began rolling uncontrollably in the high seas.
-Sometimes she would drop into a wave with such force the entire hull would tremble.
+Sometimes she would drop into a wave with such force that the entire hull would tremble.
 Leaks were beginning to appear everywhere.
-Bankhead ordered the engineers to start the Worthington pumps, which temporarily stemmed the rising waters, but soon Monitor was hit by a squall and a series of violent waves and water continued to work its way into the vessel.
+Bankhead ordered the engineers to start the Worthington pumps, which temporarily stemmed the rising waters.

+Soon Monitor was hit by a squall and a series of violent waves and water continued to work its way into the vessel.
 Right when the Worthington pump could no longer keep pace with the flooding, a call came from the engine room that water was gaining there.
 Realizing the ship was in serious trouble, Bankhead signaled Rhode Island for help and hoisted the red lantern next to Monitors white running light atop the turret.
 He then ordered the anchor dropped to stop the ship's rolling and pitching with little effect, making it no easier for the rescue boats to get close enough to receive her crew.
 He then ordered the towline cut and called for volunteers, Stodder, along with crewmates John Stocking, and James Fenwick volunteered and climbed down from the turret, but eyewitnesses said that as soon as they were on the deck Fenwick and Stocking were quickly swept overboard and drowned.
 Stodder managed to hang onto the safety lines around the deck and finally cut through the 13 in towline with a hatchet.
 At 11:30 pm.
 Bankhead ordered the engineers to stop engines and divert all available steam to the large Adams centrifugal steam pump; but with reduced steam output from a boiler being fed wet coal, it too was unable to stem the rapidly rising water.
 After all of the steam pumps had failed, Bankhead ordered some of the crew to man the hand pumps and organized a bucket brigade, but to no avail.